polux/dart-polymer-dart-examples/README.md

   polymer.dart how to convert the text value from the attribute to the correctly typed field in your class for your custom element.
   See also https://code.google.com/p/dart/issues/detail?id=12262

-## Questions

-* Why do I need to manually repeatedly call dirtyCheck() when I want to bind an input field to a model field ?
-  See bind_to_input_text_field.

 ## Known issues: